junqing-zhang/junqing-zhang.github.io/_pages/about.md

 ## Call for CSC Application
 If you want to do a PhD with us in the area of wireless security and wireless sensing,  please drop me an email with your CV.
 Pleaes visit [our university website](https://www.liverpool.ac.uk/study/postgraduate-research/fees-and-funding/scholarships-and-awards/the-university-of-liverpool-and-china-scholarship-council-awards/){:target="_blank"} for more information.

-Deadline: TBC
+Deadline: Friday 9 January 2026

 ## Research Area